 Activity distance rating

 Alone Time Field Spaniels are highly attached to their humans and become distressed when left alone for even short stretches.
 They are prone to developing separation anxiety, as well as unwanted behaviors such as barking and chewing.
-It's ideal if a family member can be with them around the clock, but you can leave your Field for an hour.
+It's ideal for a family member to stay with them around the clock, but you can leave your Field for an hour.
 Minimize the damage by leaving him in his dog crate with a favorite puzzle toy.